CodeShadowing95/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6- Program that prints all single digit numbers of base 10 starting from 0 7- Program that prints the lowercase alphabet in reverse, followed by a new line</br>
 8- Program that prints all the numbers of base 16 in lowercase, followed by a new line</br>
+9- Program that prints all possible combinations of single-digit numbers